Sunghoon-cloud/Topic-based-Clustering/README.md

 : This is a sample data.
 True parameter values are presented in the "2.
 Instruction script to run Topic-based Segmentation Packages.txt".

+(file) <i> web appendix M-H source code for coestimating tuning parameter.txt </i>

+: This is a source code for Metropolis Hastings algorithm for coestimating lambda (see Web Appendix B of the referred paper).

 <b> C. Empirical Studies of Customer-level Segmentation with YELP </b> (this folder includes 2 files)

 Note, given the dataset terms of use by YELP, we provide the link to download the same Yelp datasets (https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset/versions/6) used in Kim et al. (2024).
 The provided codes below help replicate the customer-level segmentation results with the raw Yelp data downloaded from the link.